dashbird/site/content/blog/how-to-measure-and-improve-your-serverless-applications-health.md

 ---
-title: How To Measure And Improve Your Serverless Application's Health With Dashbird
+title: How To Measure And Improve Your Serverless Application's Health
 description: Technology and their implementation methodology evolves with time very rapidly.
 Cost efficiency and productivity are the key drivers of technological evolution these days.
 date: 2018-06-04
 frontImage: "2018-06-04/manage-health.jpeg"
 thumbnail: "images/blog/2018-06-04/manage-health.jpeg"
-authorlink: ''
 author: Mahendra Batra
 ---